mahendrapaipuri/grafana-dashboard-reporter-app/README.md

   instead of LaTeX. `grafana-image-renderer` is a prerequisite for both current and original plugins.

-- The current plugin app exposes the reporter as a custom API end point without needing to run the [grafana-reporter](https://github.com/IzakMarais/reporter) as a separate web service.
+- The current plugin app exposes the reporter as a custom API end point of Grafana instance without needing to run the [grafana-reporter](https://github.com/IzakMarais/reporter) as a separate web service.
 The advantage of the plugin approach is the authenticated access to the reporter app is guaranteed by Grafana auth.